Anatol Mühlstein

 Anatol Mühlstein (22 August 1889 – 29 September 1957) was a Polish diplomat and writer.
 He served as Chargé d'affaires for the Polish embassy in Brussels in 1927, and as Minister Plenipotentiary for the Polish embassy in Paris 1930–36.

 Born to a Jewish family in Warsaw, he studied in Geneva, Paris, and Brussels.
+Mühlstein was studying in Brussels when war broke out in 1914.
+Stranded without support, the family of a law professor took him in.
+He later married and divorced a daughter in the family, Suzanne Dumont.
+He was active in the Belgian resistance, and was one of three founders of an underground journal first published in 1918, Le Flambeau alongside the historian Henri Grégoire and Oscar Grosjean.
+After the war, the periodical continued publication throughout the interwar years.

+Mühlstein joined the Polish diplomatic service in 1919, assigned to Brussels.
+During that time, he was a member of the Polish delegation to the Locarno Conference and League of Nations assemblies.
+He was promoted and transferred to Paris in 1930.

 In 1932, Mühlstein married Diane de Rothschild, daughter of French banker Robert de Rothschild.
-The couple had three daughters: Nathalie, Anka and Cécile.
+The couple had three daughters: Cécile, Anka, and Nathalie.

 After the German invasion of France, Mühlstein moved to the United States.
 He returned to France after World War II.